-This is one of the first (and key) double-blind, placebo-controlled studies (n=30) on psilocybin and its effect on ‘healthy normals’.
+This is one of the first (and key) double-blind, placebo-controlled studies (n=36) on psilocybin and its effect on ‘healthy normals’.
 It shows that a high (30mg/70kg) dose can occasion mystical (peak) experiences (participants did already have a spiritual/religious practice beforehand).
-The experience is rated as personally meaningful, the participants exhibit positive mood (and lower anxiety), immediately and after 2 months.
+The experience is rated as personally meaningful.
+The participants exhibit positive mood (and lower anxiety) immediately and after two months.

 “Rationale Although psilocybin has been used for centuries for religious purposes, little is known scientifically about its acute and persisting effects.

 Objectives This double-blind study evaluated the acute and longer-term psychological effects of a high dose of psilocybin relative to a comparison compound administered under comfortable, supportive conditions.

 Materials and methods The participants were hallucinogen-naïve adults reporting regular participation in religious or spiritual activities.
 Two or three sessions were conducted at 2-month intervals.
 Thirty volunteers received orally administered psilocybin (30 mg/70 kg) and methylphenidate hydrochloride (40 mg/70 kg) in counterbalanced order.
 To obscure the study design, six additional volunteers received methylphenidate in the first two sessions and unblinded psilocybin in a third session.
 The 8-h sessions were conducted individually.
 Volunteers were encouraged to close their eyes and direct their attention inward.
 Study monitors rated volunteers’ behavior during sessions.
 Volunteers completed questionnaires assessing drug effects and mystical experience immediately after and 2 months after sessions.
 Community observers rated changes in the volunteer’s attitudes and behavior.